 These damages are intended to punish a defendant for particularly reckless and egregious conduct that caused an accident, injuries or a death.
 These are limited to a sum equal to three times the amount of any compensatory damages, or $500,000 dollars, whichever is greater.
 To recover punitive damages, you generally need to show that the at-fault party was reckless, such as driving drunk or driving on the wrong side of the road.

-After being injured or losing a family member in an accident anywhere in or around Tampa, contact our offices right away to arrange for a free consultation and case evaluation from an experienced and aggressive Tampa personal injury lawyer.
+After being injured or losing a family member in an accident anywhere in or around Tampa, contact our offices right away to arrange for a free consultation and case evaluation from an experienced and aggressive personal injury lawyer.
 You can tell us what happened and how it happened, and we’ll be prepared to answer all of your questions.
-After that, we’ll advise you on your full rang of legal options.
-Remember that our objective is to obtain the maximum compensation for your injuries and damages that you deserve.
+After that, we’ll advise you on your full range of legal options to recover Tampa car accident damages.